MichaelNeas/laboratory/practice/checklist.md

 ---

-## Don't feel you aren't smart enough
+## Don't feel you aren't smart enough - PMA
 - [x] Successful software engineers are smart, but many have an insecurity that they aren't smart enough.
 - [x] [The myth of the Genius Programmer](https://www.youtube.com/watch?v=0SARbwvhupQ)
 - [x] [It's Dangerous to Go Alone: Battling the Invisible Monsters in Tech](https://www.youtube.com/watch?v=1i8ylq4j_EY)